 The environment that the wireless access points needed to be deployed into posed additional challenges.
-Great performance was a crucial requirement, with wireless signals needing to be strong enough to ensure each of the robots could communicate from the far back of the ovens, each of which is equivalent in size to three garages placed end to end.
+Great performance was a crucial requirement, with wireless signals needing to be strong enough to ensure each of the robots could communicate from the far back of the ovens, each of which is equivalent in size to three standard sized garages placed end to end.
 Furthermore, the amount of metal in the building’s structure and the machinery located on site had potential to cause propagation issues.
-The manufacturing process itself also added complication; jelly production creates a lot of very fine starch dust that could potentially cause damage or performance issues, which meant the wireless access points needed to be protected.
+The manufacturing process itself also added complication; jelly production creates a lot of very fine starch dust that could potentially cause damage or performance issues, which meant the wireless access points need to be protected.

 Following the deployment and testing of the new Aruba wireless network, Swizzels was able to successfully provide their new robots with operational instructions delivered through the wireless network.

 “The wireless installed by Prodec Networks was a critical element in a complex deployment and vital to the success of the entire operation.
 Prodec worked with our project teams on the planning and installation of the wireless with clinical precision and we’re happy with how it’s turned out”

 IT Manager, Swizzels Matlow